gtfierro/sWAP/README.md

     - prefix each of the sMAP paths with some base URI:
         - benefit: simple, extensible
         - cons: don't get signal/slot URI structure
-    - transform sMAP URI /a/b/c -> /a/b/s.smap/[source name]/i.something/signal/c
+    - transform sMAP URI /a/b/c -> /a/b/s.smap/[source name]/i.something/signal/c:
+        - what is "something"? driver file name?
+        - this can be indicated in the URI the sMAP driver uses to report

 ## Mapping sMAP to BOSSWAVE